Brioche vs Bread: Key Differences You Should Know

 What Is Brioche?
 How is Brioche Different from Bread?

-Brioche is a French pastry known for its rich, buttery flavor and soft, fluffy texture.
+Brioche vs Bread: Brioche is a French pastry known for its rich, buttery flavor and soft, fluffy texture.
 Unlike regular loaves, which use basic ingredients like flour and water, brioche includes butter, eggs, and sometimes milk, giving it a golden color and melt-in-your-mouth quality.
+This difference in ingredients makes brioche a richer, more indulgent option compared to traditional bread.

 Its luxurious texture and slightly sweet taste make it versatile for dishes like breakfast rolls, burger buns, and desserts.
 To elevate its flavor and texture, you might consider toasting brioche, which enhances its buttery richness and adds a slight crunch.